 2 teaspoon vanilla paste or extract

 My tips: *To make these nut free simply substitute the nuts with sesame or sunflower seeds. *I found putting the mixture into the fridge to chill a little made them MUCH easier to roll into balls.
-If you don’t have time to do that just press them into a tray and cut them into cubes. *If you are lucky enough not to eat these in the first two days, these will keep for approx. 2 weeks in the fridge.
+If you don’t have time to do that just press them into a tray and cut them into cubes.
+You can also put it into the freezer for 10 minutes to firm the mixture slightly *If you are lucky enough not to eat these in the first two days, these will keep for approx. 2 weeks in the fridge.

 ease: 9.5/10.
 Does it get any easier?!?